About Grant County

 - Certified copies of recorded documents are available for statutory fees, generally $1.00 for the first page and $0.50 for each additional page, plus $1.00 for certification.

-Nebraska law requires that documents affecting real estate be recorded in the county where the property is located to provide public notice and establish chain of title.
-Due to Grant County's small size and limited resources, the county does not currently offer a comprehensive online property document search system, though some Nebraska counties participate in regional recording systems.
-Property tax assessment records are maintained separately by the Grant County Assessor's office, also located in the courthouse.
+Nebraska law requires that documents affecting real estate be recorded in Grant County where the property is located to provide public notice and establish chain of title.
+Due to Grant County's small size and limited resources, Grant County does not currently offer a full online property document search system, though some Nebraska counties participate in regional recording systems.
+Property tax assessment records are maintained separately by Grant County Assessor's office, also located in the courthouse.

 The Assessor maintains property valuation records, ownership information, legal descriptions, and assessment data used for property tax calculation.
-The Grant County Treasurer's office handles property tax collection and maintains tax payment history records.
-While Grant County does not operate its own GIS (Geographic Information Systems) parcel viewer, property tax information may be accessible through regional property tax databases or by direct contact with the Assessor's office at (308) 458-2488.
+Grant County Treasurer's office handles property tax collection and maintains tax payment history records.
+While Grant County does not operate its own GIS (Geographic Information Systems) parcel viewer, property tax information may be accessible through regional property tax databases or by direct contact with the Assessor's office for Property owners and title researchers can request property abstract searches and ownership chains through the Register of Deeds, though professional title companies are typically employed for real estate transactions to ensure full title searches.

 Vital Records

-Vital records for Grant County, Nebraska, including birth certificates, death certificates, marriage licenses, and divorce decrees, are maintained at both the county and state levels.
-The Grant County Clerk's office, located at 105 East Harrison Street, Hyannis, NE 69350, phone (308) 458-2488, maintains some local vital records and issues marriage licenses for ceremonies taking place in Grant County.
+Vital records for Grant County, Nebraska, including birth certificates, death certificates, marriage licenses, and divorce decrees, are maintained at both Grant County and state levels.
+Grant County Clerk's office, located at 105 East Harrison Street, Hyannis, NE 69350, phone, maintains some local vital records and issues marriage licenses for ceremonies taking place in Grant County.

 - Birth certificates in Nebraska cost $17 for the first copy and $16 for each additional copy ordered at the same time; death certificates cost the same.